 All identifying information will be removed before the data are analysed.
-We will not identify you in the report of the study's results that we submit to a medical journal.
+We will not identify them in the report of the study's results that we submit to a medical journal.

 Sharing data with other researchers is important for several reasons: this ensures that research is open to peer scrutiny, optimises the use of good quality research data, supports policy and other decision-making, and allows researchers to explore whether new ideas during or after the study might be true by re-examining data.
 Therefore, we may share anonymous information from PLINTH with other researchers anywhere in the world, to help answer related research questions.
-Other countries might not offer the same level of protection of peoples' privacy as that demanded by law in the UK, so we will always ensure that other researchers will not be able to identify you from the information that we share.
+Other countries might not offer the same level of protection of peoples' privacy as that demanded by law in the UK, so we will always ensure that other researchers will not be able to identify your relative/person you are giving consent for from the information that we share.
 We do not plan to ask for further ethics committee approval for each re-use of data.